jttyeung/jttyeung.github.io/_posts/2017-06-01-raspberry-pi-vpn-setup.md

 Step 4: On your Pi, run the following commands to edit the pihole config file in VIM. ([Crash course on VIM here.][vim])

 ```
-$ cd /etc/dnsmasq.d/
-$ sudo vi 01-pihole.conf
+$ sudo vi /etc/dnsmasq.conf
 ```

-Look for a line that begins with `#interface=` and add eth0 and tun0 as interfaces like so:
+Look for a line that begins with `#interface=` and add eth0 (ethernet connected devices), tun0 (VPN tunnel), and wlan0 (wireless devices) as interfaces (as needed) like so:

 <img src="{{url}}/images/pivpn-pihole/pihole-interface.png" class="img-responsive center-block" />

-Step 5: Restart dnsmasq:
+Step 5: Restart the Raspberry Pi:

 ```
-$ sudo systemctl restart dnsmasq
+$ sudo shutdown -r now
 ```

-All done - now sit back, relax, and watch those ads get blocked as you sip that fine whisk(e)y in your hand.
+Now wait a few minutes for it to reboot, and you're all done!
+Now sit back, relax, and watch those ads get blocked as you sip that fine whisk(e)y in your hand.

 Ad-free surfing, woohoo!